shubhendu1982/Kafka-Demultiplexer/README.md

     # b) Realize your algorithm from a) in python3 using you Environment from Task 1.

-         - producer.py -- used for producing the data as per input.txt file
+         - .\code\producer.py -- used for producing the data as per input.txt file
-         - multiplexer.py - used for reading the data from data-input(all partitions) and write it back in data-output in an ordered fashion
+         - .\code\multiplexer.py - used for reading the data from data-input(all partitions) and write it back in data-output in an ordered fashion
-         - input.txt - used to provide input to producer.py for data creation
+         - .\code\input.txt - used to provide input to producer.py for data creation

-        # Change dir to python dir
-        cd .\python\

         # Install kafka-python client lib used to operate on kafka cluster
         pip install kafka-python
         NB: it is assumed python compiler is already installed (i have used Python 3.9.6)

         # Produce data in kafka from input.txt with is in key:value format where key is the partitation no and value is the value to be set in the partitation in data-input topic
-        python producer.py
+        python .\code\producer.py

         # Run multiplexer to read from data-input topic, sort data finally write the data to data-output topic
-        python multiplexer.py
+        python .\code\multiplexer.py

         # Verify the sorted output in topic data-output
-        docker run --net=host --rm confluentinc/cp-kafka:latest kafka-console-consumer --bootstrap-server localhost:29092 --topic data-output --from-beginning
+        docker run --net=host --rm confluentinc/cp-kafka:6.2.0 kafka-console-consumer --bootstrap-server localhost:29092 --topic data-output --from-beginning --timeout-ms 5000

 # Task 3 - Scalable Consumer